flame-engine/flame/doc/flame/inputs/keyboard-input.md

 The returned value should be `true` to allow the continuous propagation of the key event among other components.
 To not allow any other component to receive the event, return `false`.

-Flame also provides a default implementation called `KeyboardComponent` which can be used to handle keyboard events which can be composed with a `FlameGame` or any other `Component`:
+Flame also provides a default implementation called `KeyboardListenerComponent` which can be used to handle keyboard events which can be composed with a `FlameGame` or any other `Component`:

 For example, imagining a `PositionComponent` which has methods to move on the X and Y axis,